-"Shin on shin" position is a subset of several different types of guard, and arises as a great leverage point and as an entry into various submission set ups and other types of guard.
-The technique is prominent in sport jiu jitsu today, and has been around for a number of years, although it's only recently that much regional or national attention has been paid to the position as a whole.
+"Shin-on-shin" position is a subset of several different types of guard, and arises as a great leverage point and as an entry into various submission set ups and other types of guard.
+The technique is prominent in sport jiu jitsu today and has been around for a number of years.
+Though it's only recently that much regional or national attention has been paid to the position as a whole.

 Bread and Butter Basics

 When your partner has their right knee forward, attempting to either knee cut pass or leg staple guard pass, the general idea is to hip out to your left, creating enough space for your left foot to pass in front of your partner's right (lead) shin.

-This time, scoot in close on your butt toward combat base, once again with their right leg leading, and your left leg connecting.
-Next, hug their leg close to you with your left arm, keeping them from retracting their leg (once you have that 45 degree angle, you don't want to retract your own foot in any sense).
+This time, scoot in close on your butt toward combat base, once again with their right leg leading and your left leg connecting.
+Next, hug their leg close to you with your left arm, keeping them from retracting their leg (once you have that 45° angle, you don't want to retract your own foot in any sense).

 Setting Up a Triangle

 Start with a spider guard "biceps control" with your right foot, while maintaining a same-side collar grip with your left hand in order to control their posture.
 To counter their combat base, set up the same shin-on-shin position as before.
 Stay tight to them by pulling them in with the collar grip, then kick out their knee to the side, helping facilitate their knee dropping to the mat.
 Use this moment to jump over for the triangle set up.

 Into Deep Half Guard

 This time, push your partner's upper body away from you while you lean outward, hugging their foot and leg close to your body, once again facilitating taking the foot off the ground and keeping it as light as possible.
 This time, go straight into deep half guard without kicking your leg straight through.

-Deep Half, X-guard, or closed?
+Deep Half, X-Guard, or Closed?

-Play with it yourself and come up with your own innovations; we are all involved in a rapidly evolving body of jiu jitsu techniques, and we can all contribute to them, but it all begins with understanding of the basics of the position.
+Play with it yourself and come up with your own innovations.
+We are all involved in a rapidly evolving body of jiu jitsu techniques, and we can all contribute to them.
+But it all begins with understanding of the basics of the position.
 As always, let me know if any of these techniques work for you!